hermeneuta/algo/README.md

 - It is a function that is calling itself.
 Recursion have base case that prevent it from infinite loop.
 - It works based on stack (LIFO).
 The whole process of recursion is called **call stack**.
 It is because before completed stack, it calls functions n times.

+#### Where it is used?

+- to repeatedly execute a task
+- performing a calculation based on a subproblem